pledge4future/co2calculator/docs/documentation.md

 Ferry | - | - | - | [average, Foot passenger, Car passenger] | - | -

 These specifica determine how high the emission factors (in kg CO<sub>2</sub>e/km) are.

+### Range categories

+Trips are categorized based on their ranges, which can be used later for analysis and visualization purposes.

+- Very short haul: < 500 km
+- Short distance: 500 - 1500 km
+- Medium distance: 1500 - 4000 km
+- Long distance: > 4000 km

 ## 4 Commuting